 The Philadelphia Bar Association, founded in 1802, is the oldest Association of lawyers in the United States.
 Its founders and early leaders included several of the nation's founders.
 It was originally formed by a small group of Philadelphia lawyers who gathered together to share law books and professional resources.
 Founded as the Law Library Company of the City of Philadelphia, it was later incorporated as the Law Association of Philadelphia and then the Philadelphia Bar Association.
 Over the years its members have included some of the nation's most prominent lawyers, judges, public servants, business, civic and community leaders.

 It's hard to talk about Philadelphia without talking about Philadelphia lawyers.

 The Philadelphia Bar Association is proud to represent lawyers who are heirs to America's founders in the city where America was born.
-It's commitment to liberty and justice to all lies at the heart of the Association's mission: to serve the profession and the public by promoting justice, professional excellence and respect for the rule of law.
+Its commitment to liberty and justice for all lies at the heart of the Association's mission: to serve the profession and the public by promoting justice, professional excellence and respect for the rule of law.
 In so doing, the Association strives to foster understanding of, involvement in and access to the justice system.